sher-ocs-79/Ajax-Commander/README.md

 <b>Deal the Commander Callback</b><br />
 Every single command must have a global scope javascript object where callback methods can be evaluated by the AjaxCommander.
-In this example we have "Command_Message" object declared in callback-commands.js Take note the variable 'Message' as our command identifier prefixed with 'Command_' accordingly.
+In this example we have "Command_Message" object declared in callback-commands.js Take note the variable 'Message' as our command identifier prefixed with a constant 'Command_' accordingly.

 <pre>
 var Command_Message = {